PrestaShop/prestashop.github.io/news/_posts/releases/2018-11-08-prestashop-1-7-5-0-beta-release.md

 - New Grid component
 - Compatibility with Twig 2
 - Compatibility with PHP 7.2
-- The core theme is now build using Webpack 4 and includes jQuery 2.2.4
+- The core theme is now built using Webpack 4 and includes jQuery 2.2.4
 - Modules can now declare modern (symfony-based) Back Office controllers and use the UI kit
 - Modules can now declare and use Symfony commands
 - Possible module regressions : https://github.com/PrestaShop/docs/pull/146